Polyclonal Regulatory T Cells (PolyTregs) for Pemphigus

 San Francisco, California, 94115, United States

-- University of Texas Southwestern Medical Center: Department of Dermatology not yet accepting patients
+- University of Texas Southwestern Medical Center: Department of Dermatology accepting new patients

 Dallas, Texas, 75390, United States

-- University of Iowa Health Care: Department of Dermatology not yet accepting patients
+- University of Iowa Health Care: Department of Dermatology accepting new patients

 Iowa City, Iowa, 52242, United States